-Nor is the community bound to provide what is, in effect, a subsidy for unconscionable landlords.
+Nor is the community bound to provide what is, in effect, a subsidy for rent gouging landlords.

-Timothy Collins is a partner in the law firm of Collins Dobkin & Miller LLP, an adjunct associate professor of history at Pace University and a former executive director of the NYC Rent Guidelines Board.
+Timothy Collins is a partner in the law firm of Collins Dobkin & Miller LLP, an adjunct faculty member at Pace University where he teaches American and constitutional history, and a former executive director of the NYC Rent Guidelines Board.